 - Tritium, the active substance used in controlled nuclear fusion reactions, is formed when the deuterium present in heavy water captures a neutron.

-Thus, the physical and chemical properties of heavy water are briefly discussed along with a few uses of this compound.
+Here we have learned about the physical and chemical properties of heavy water along with its uses.
 To learn more about deuterium oxide and other important compounds used in nuclear reactors, register with BYJU’S and download the mobile application on your smartphone.